OndrejSladky/kmercamel/README.md

 xz -T1 -9 superstring.s
 ```

-For a super efficient compression of the superstring (often <2 bits / bp), you use some of the specialized tools based on statistical compression such as [GeCo3](https://github.com/cobilab/geco3) or [Jarvis3](https://github.com/cobilab/jarvis3).
+For a super-efficient compression of the superstring (often <2 bits / bp), you use some of the specialized tools based on statistical compression such as [GeCo3](https://github.com/cobilab/geco3) or [Jarvis3](https://github.com/cobilab/jarvis3).

+If the masked superstrings are to be computed from simplitigs/unitigs, change the first line to `kmercamel compute -k 31 -o ms.msfa -S simplitigs.fa`.

 ### k-mer set indexing